Assistance programs Lafayette Parish.

 One of the first place you should turn to for help paying bills, housing expenses, and to get information on various options and services is Smile Community Action Agency.
-The phone number is (337) 234-3272.
 Find examples of some of the programs they offer below.

+The address is 501 St John St, Lafayette, LA 70501.
+The phone number is (337) 234-3272.
 Many other programs are run from the organization.
 Learn more on Lafayette Community Action Agency assistance programs.

 Lafayette Parish Catholic Charities offers assistance ranging from shelter, meals, to housing assistance.
 The charity covers a wide spectrum of needs of the poor, senior citizens, and the low income.
 Some of the specific resources include St. Michael Center, which is housing for veterans.